Hungry vendors: EMEA server shipments fall while revenues rise

-"France is the major exception, with both AWS and Microsoft opening new data centres around Paris and Marseille,” says Gregor.
+"France is the major exception, with both AWS and Microsoft opening new data centers around Paris and Marseille,” says Gregor.

-“The hyperscalers now focus on diversifying the portfolio of EMEA countries with data centre presence, which will translate into significant ODM growth in new geographies such as Austria."
+“The hyperscalers now focus on diversifying the portfolio of EMEA countries with data center presence, which will translate into significant ODM growth in new geographies such as Austria."